-Bacus’s Story – the beautiful French Bulldog with a big personality
+Bacus’s story – the French bulldog with a big personality

 Bacus is a beautiful French Bulldog – he may be small but what he lacks in stature he makes up for in personality and he certainly has a big personality!